Estudio Nuboso

 SUELO (Soil)

-SUELO is a methodology to reconnect with the places we inhabit by using the concept, metaphor and materiality of soil as sustenance, home, land, and territory to re-articulate the natural and cultural value of a selected location; leading into a practice of collective worlding and imagining of regenerative futures.
+Screen shot 2013-09-16 at 11.14.33 PMSUELO is a methodology designed to reconnect with the places we inhabit, through the concept, metaphor and materiality of soil as sustenance, home, land and territory.
+It seeks to rearticulate the natural and cultural value of a selected place, create networks of collaborative solidarity, and promote regenerative practices of collective co-creation for a better present and future.

 To read a text about the vision for the Suelo Methodology written in August, 2021 click here: Suelo (soil) as meeting point.